jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 One reason you might choose *Yocto* is to generate *read-only* systems, reducing your risk of SD card corruption. *Yocto* makes this very easy.

 I'm using the Yocto `meta-raspberrypi` layer which has the kernel and bootloader recipes for the `BCM2836` quad-core *RPi 2* and `BCM2835` single-core *RPi* boards.

+### Downloads

+If you would like to test drive the type of system these instructions will build, you can download an example for the *RPi 2* image [here][downloads].

+Instructions for installing onto an SD card are in the [README][readme].

 ### System Info